R-Lum/rxylib/cran-comments.md

 > Found the following sources/headers with CR or CRLF line endings:

-We resaved the relevant file, this should have fixed this issue.
+We re-saved the relevant file, this should have fixed this issue.

+> C++ 1998 does not support 'long long' for R-devel WIN, raised by the pre-test

+Fixed by adding `CXX_STD = CXX11` in Makevars, since the underlying library cannot be easily modified.

 ## Test environments
 * local macOS High Sierra 10.14.4-xcode10.2, R-devel